FREE TO READ

 Special Virtual Edition of Environment and History

-‘Natures in Between’, a collection of 15 papers from the Environment and History archives, produced for the 2017 ESEH Conference in Zagreb, is available to download at absolutely no cost from this page in both PDF format (3.8 MB, suitable for laptops and ipads) and epub format (1.9 MB, readable using ibooks and other mobile apps).
+In addition to these articles, ‘Natures in Between’, a collection of 15 papers from the Environment and History archives, produced for the 2017 ESEH Conference in Zagreb, is available to download at no cost from this page in both PDF format (3.8 MB, suitable for laptops and ipads) and epub format (1.9 MB, readable using ibooks and other mobile apps).

 ENVIRONMENT AND SOCIETY PORTAL

-A number of our publications are free to read on the Rachel Carson Center’s Environment and Society portal.
+A number of our publications are open access or otherwise free to read on the Rachel Carson Center’s Environment and Society portal.